-9. AWARD CERTIFICATES
+10. AWARD CERTIFICATES

-Award certificates: UEL issues transcripts of results to students, and award certificates to successful students on programmes.
-Degree certificates are awarded by UEL, and students will have the opportunity to attend an award ceremony at CAT.
+Award certificates UEL issues transcripts of results to students, and award certificates to successful students on programmes.
+Degree certificates are awarded by UEL and then sent to CAT for distribution to students.
+Students will have the opportunity to attend an award ceremony at CAT.